 ETIHAD TO REPORT PROFITABLE EBITDAR FOR 2010, MARKING ANOTHER IMPORTANT MILESTONE ON PATH TO FULL PROFITABILITY

 Mr Hogan was speaking at a financial road-show event in London, attended by more than 170 representatives of banks and other financial institutions.
-At the road-show, part of the airline’s regular interactions with the international financial community, Etihad laid out its business strategy for the future, as well as its commercial performance since it was established only seven years ago.
+At the road-show, part of generic viagra for sale issues the airline’s regular interactions with the international financial community, Etihad laid out its business strategy for the future, as well as its commercial performance since it was established only seven years ago.

 Despite heavy investment in new routes, fleet and infrastructure, the airline will reach full break-even by 2011, leading to full profitability from 2012.

 EBITDAR is a standard measure of operational profitability in the airline industry.
-The 2010 result will be the first time the airline has reported profitable EBITDAR.
+The 2010 result will be the first time the order viagra us airline has reported profitable EBITDAR.

 Speaking at the road-show event, Mr Hogan said, “With only a month to go, we are well on track for profitable EBITDAR for 2010, marking an important milestone in the commercial development of the airline.

 “Our next goal is full break-even in 2011, leading to sustainable profitability from 2012 onwards.
 All our indicators show that these tagets are in our sights.

 “The growth of Abu Dhabi as a global destination is playing a critical role in our development.
 The Government’s investment in tourism infrastructure, in hotels and attractions, and in the business environment is really paying dividends.

 “Etihad is an airline with ambitious plans for the future.
 But all of those plans are grounded in solid commercial foundations.
 Our shareholder expects a return and we will deliver that return.”